bergouh/academic-kickstart/content/author/admin/_index.md

 +++
 # Display name
-name = "El Houcine Bergou testtttttttt"
+name = "El Houcine Bergou dddddd"

 # Is this the primary user of the site?
 superuser = true